deciduously/music/post.md

 However, at the end of the day, it's just the thing in the cover image.

-The completed code can be found on [GitHub](https://github.com/deciduously/music), along with the Markdown for this post.
+While the complete runnable source code is embedded within this post, the full project can also be found on [GitHub](https://github.com/deciduously/music) along with this Markdown.
 Feel free to make a PR!
 I'll keep it in sync here.

 ## Table of Contents